nest/nest-simulator/doc/htmldoc/developer_space/workflows/nest_with_ides.rst

 Xcode Workflow
 --------------

 This section contains instructions on how to develop NEST on a Mac (OSX 10.10.3 as of this writing) using Xcode (Version 6.3.2).
-As the shipped gcc, aka clang (based on LLVM 3.6.0svn), does not support OpenMP and there is no MPI shipped by default, this also explains how to get a proper gcc (with OpenMP and MPI enabled) installed on Mac.
+As the shipped gcc, aka clang (based on LLVM 3.6.0svn), does not support OpenMP and there is no :hxt_ref:`MPI` shipped by default, this also explains how to get a proper gcc (with OpenMP and MPI enabled) installed on Mac.

 Setup Infrastructure
 ~~~~~~~~~~~~~~~~~~~~